 Still, the movie starts out impressively.
-With no more exposition than a year, and a location, the movie begins with a boy trapped and asleep inside a metal cocoon.
+With no more exposition than a year and a location, the movie begins with a boy trapped and asleep inside a metal cocoon.
 He wakes up to find himself attached to a bunch of tubes inside the machine (THE MATRIX anyone?).
 A girl's voice is asking for help from somewhere, possibly inside his head, so he utterly destroys his confines.
-He doesn't know who he is or where he is.
+He doesn't know who he is or where he is or even how he just did what he did.
 The destruction killed some people and a shadowy survivor tells him to get back into whatever the hell it was that he blew up into a million pieces.
 I don't know how this order was supposed to be followed, but the stranger addresses our hero (?) by name, calling him Rion.

 So Birdman and the evil fat kid, named Rainheart, go after Rion.
 Each one is basically the End boss of their particular level and this really follows rote.
 The entire movie plays out like one long video game except you don't get to play it.
 And when Rion destroys an End Boss, he gets more exposition.
 The End Bosses, which are the Galerians, are victims themselves, and at the moment of death they freely offer advice and info to Rion that will help him succeed in the next level.

 Rion also gets some health packs and energy boosts from a black guy who talks jive, leers evilly, sells drugs and dresses in Snoop Dogg pimp clothes.
 He happily cackles that he sells every drug in existence.
 He is also happy to give the worst, most deadly drugs to Rion.
 He doesn't think Rion will survive them, but he also doesn't care.
 It's a creepy part of the movie, and not in a good way.